appijumbo/simonGame/README.md

 # Simon Game

-[FreeCodeCamp Simon game](ttps://www.freecodecamp.com/challenges/build-a-simon-game), is a traditional game re-created for the FreeCode Camp course
+The [SimonGame](ttps://www.freecodecamp.com/challenges/build-a-simon-game), is a traditional game re-created for the FreeCode Camp course

 User Story: